This Video Of Salman Khan Dancing With His Mother To Sia's 'Cheap Thrills' Is Too Cute To Handle!

 A post shared by Salman Khan (@beingsalmankhan) on Jul 22, 2019 at 2:12am PDT

-Meanwhile just like us, even Varun Dhawan, Esha Gupta, Freddy Daruwala, Athiya Shetty and many others were all hearts over Salman's adorable dancing video.
+Meanwhile, just like us, even Varun Dhawan, Esha Gupta, Freddy Daruwala, Athiya Shetty and many others were all hearts over Salman's adorable dancing video.

 Have a look at the video.